 Finally we need to check out our feature branch and rebase it with our local copy of master.
 This will yank any current commits we have and place them at the end of the commit list.
 The importance of this will become apparent when we create our PR, the receiving repo will see our commits on top of theirs which makes merging much easier.

 git checkout my-branch git rebase master

 Prepare pull request

 Pull requests are created on GitHub’s website.
 Before creating a pull request we first need to push our branch up to our fork.
-It is good practice to first ensure your fork and branches are up to date, refer to the last section for how to do this.
+It is good practice to first ensure your fork and branches are up to date, refer to the section above on how to do this.
 Once up to date we need to push our branch up to GitHub:

 git push -f origin my-branch